 - The Grand Canal bounds the site to the north.
-Although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 270 m to the south of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits, likely to be encountered beneath the site.
+Although this may be protected by low permeability clay (natural and/or engineered when the canal was constructed); - The River Camac located approximately 600 m west of the site, although this may be protected by low permeability clay deposits which are likely to be encountered beneath the site; and - The groundwater aquifer beneath the site, although this may also be protected by low permeability clay deposits, likely to be encountered beneath the site.